senceofplace/artist-grav-skeleton-open-publishing-space-site/pages/09.artist-cv/default.md

 2019 The Clunker, Norwich Playhouse, Norwich
 2019 The Clunker, Air Gallery, Altrincham
 2019 Flanker, Fishing Quarter Gallery, Brighton
-2019 University of Brighton
+2019 128 Show, University of Brighton
-2018 Three Feet in the Air, Room 128, University of Brighton
+2018 Three Feet in the Air, University of Brighton
 2018 MA Fine Art Summer Show, University of Brighton
 2018 A Whiff of Art, The Bees Mouth, Brighton
 2017 Nice Try, Room 128, University of Brighton